-Total stock-based compensation expenses include profits distributions to holders of Class B Units of \$5.7 million for the three months ended March 31, 2021.
+Total stock-based compensation expenses include profits distributions to holders of Class B Units of \$117.3 million and \$123.4 million for the three and nine months ended September 30, 2021, respectively.

-As a result of the Transactions, in which all Class B Units were converted into Common Units, we do not expect to continue recognizing stock-based compensation expenses related to the Class B Units for periods after the consummation of the Transactions.
-While going forward we do not expect to incur the levels of stock-based compensation expense we have historically as a result the liability-award classification of the Class B Units, we do expect to incur some stock-based compensation expense in the ordinary course.
+As a result of the Transactions, in which all Class B Units were converted into Common Units, we no longer recognize stock-based compensation expenses related to the Class B Units for periods after the consummation of the Transactions.
+While going forward we do not expect to incur the levels of stock-based compensation expense we have historically as a result the liability-award classification of the Class B Units, we will continue to incur stock-based compensation expense in the ordinary course of business.